ucldc/ingest_deploy/README.md

 Sometimes the status of the worker instances is unclear.

+To check the processing status for a given worker, log into Blackstar and SSH to the particular stage or prod machine.

+    cd to /var/local/rqworker and locate the worker.log file.
+    Run tail -f worker.log to view the logs.

-You can use the ec2.py dynamic ansible inventory script with jq to parse the json to find info about the state of the worker instances.
+You can also use the ec2.py dynamic ansible inventory script with jq to parse the json to find info about the state of the worker instances.

 First, refresh the cache for the dynamic inventory: